ats/JournalTasks.tmbundle/README.markdown

 Find:

+There are two ways to find content in your JournalTasks files:

-Use the _find in journal_ command to search for keywords.
+1. Use the _find in journal_ command to search for keywords.
 It will produce a list of matches, with links to the entry and a brief excerpt.
 This is particularly useful when keeping a long journal file such as a snippets log.

+2. TaskPaper uses @context tags at the end of a task line; you can use those with JournalTasks, as well, as in "- do something @work" and then use the _find @ commands_ command to produce a list only of matching labeled tasks from across all your entries.

 Interoperability
 ----------------